mominaawan10/aws-lambda-file-server/README.md

 curl --location 'https://<api-id>.execute-api.<region>.amazonaws.com/dev/files?fileName=hello.txt' \
 --form 'file=@"/C:/Users/hp/Desktop/hello.txt"'
 ```
+✅ If successful, you will see Status: 200 OK and a confirmation message in the response.

   ***ii.
 Download a File***
-You can verify that the file was uploaded correctly by downloading it back from the API.

 #### Using Postman:
 1. Open Postman and create a new request.
 2. Set the **method** to `GET`.
-3. Enter the URL in the format: `https://<api-id>.execute-api.<region>.amazonaws.com/dev/files?fileName=test.txt`
+3. Enter the URL in the format: `https://<api-id>.execute-api.<region>.amazonaws.com/dev/files?fileName=hello.txt`
+4. Go to the Params tab and confirm:
+  - Key: fileName
+  - Value: hello.txt
+5. Leave the Body tab set to `none`.
-4. Send the request.
+6. Send the request.
-5. The response should return the file content you uploaded (e.g., `Hello World!`).
+7. The response should return the file content you uploaded (e.g., `Hello World!`).

 #### Using cURL:
 ```bash
 curl --location 'https://<api-id>.execute-api.<region>.amazonaws.com/dev/files?fileName=hello.txt'
 ```
+- If successful, you will see Status: 200 OK and the file content in the response.

 ---

 ### Step 7: Frontend Deployment (Optional)